 From within Looker, you can grab any one of a series of URLs with which other Looker users or users outside your Looker instance can open a query or Look.
 To send data from Looker to other destinations outside Looker, you can publish a Look with a public URL and then send and share the URL through one of the methods described on this page.

-Sharing the URL
+Sharing a query’s URL

 After you’ve run a query, you can share the query’s URL with another Looker user.
 They will arrive at the same report and visualization, if any.